danog/MadelineProtoDocs/docs/docs/UPDATES.md

 When running the `loop()` method via web, MadelineProto will automatically enable a **magical self-restart hack**, to keep the bot running even on webhosts with limited execution time.

-Locking will also be handled automatically, so even if you start the script via web several times, only one instance will be running at a time (no need to do flocking manually!).
+Locking will also be handled automatically (as well as disconnection from the user that opened the page), so even if you start the script via web several times, only one instance will be running at a time (no need to do flocking manually!).

 It relies on the shutdown function, so you must not set a custom shutdown function in your code, and instead use the **MadelineProto shutdown static API**: